Alpha-Blend-Interactive/docs/docs/cck/components/CVRDistanceLod.md

 Once that is done, add a new GameObject with the CVR Distance Lod component and position it to where you want the center of the distance detection to be.

-Afterward, create the necessary amount groups (in this example we have 2 groups) and add each of your models to a group.
+Afterward, create the necessary amount of groups (in this example we have 2 groups) and add each of your models to a group.

 !!! tip
 	 When setting up a CVR Distance Lod the max distance of your high detail model should be the minimum distance of your low detail model.